Hi there! My name is Rui-Chen Zheng (郑瑞晨).

 📖 Educations

-• 2021.09 - 2024.06 (Expected), Master Student in Information and Comunication Engineering, University of Science and Technology of China
+• 2021.09 - 2026.06 (Expected), PhD Student in Information and Comunication Engineering, University of Science and Technology of China

 • Supervised by Prof. Zhen-Hua Ling